preeti-me/MVGSL/README.md

 # An Indoor Scene Localization Method Using Graphical Summary of Multi-view RGB-D Images
+This repository contains the code for paper "An Indoor Scene Localization Method Using Graphical Summary of Multi-view RGB-D Images"
+The key contributions of the paper are:
-This repo contains the implementation of (i) Graphical summary generation from the multi-view RGB-D images of an indoor scene; (ii) Scene localization for an input query image through a graph summary matching approach.
+(i) Graphical summary generation from the multi-view RGB-D images of an indoor scene; (ii) Scene localization for an input query image through a graph summary matching approach.

+The framework for MVGSL comprising of two major stages, namely Graphical Summary Generation, and Scene Localization.

 # Dataset structure
 The graph dataset https://drive.google.com/file/d/171YAnPZ1RESDE4o9kRyup_yLnT-xJ1eQ/view?usp=sharing is structured as follows: